mcu-tools/mcuboot/boot/selfhosted/README.md

 % make
 ```

-This will create `libmbedcrypto.a` under `build/library`.
+This will create `libmbedcrypto.a` under `build/library`, which is referenced

-Next, modify `CMakeFiles.txt` in this foldter so that `MBEDTLS_ROOT` points to
-the mbedTLS repository we cloned above.

-Standard `cmake` dance:
+in `CMakeFiles.txt`.

+Now just build the `selfhosted` example:

 ```
 % mkdir build